FBalazs/FKKMU-Szg-biztonsag-hazi/Parser/README.md

 # caffparser

 The parser can convert .caff files into .webp files.

-Usage:
+## Compile

+You can compile the software using the command `make clean all`.

+## Usage

 `caffparser [-i <path-to-input-file>] [-o <path-to-output-file>] [-m <path-to-input-metafile> | -pm]`